lightvector/KataGo/docs/GTP_Extensions.md

       * Additional possible key-value pairs:
          * `ownership true` - Output the predicted final ownership of every point on the board.
       * Output format:
-         * NOTE: Consumers of this data should attempt to be robust to the order of these fields, as well as to possible addition of new fields in the future.
+         * **NOTE: Consumers of this data should attempt to be robust to the order of these fields, as well as to possible addition of new fields in the future.**
          * Outputted lines look like `info move E4 visits 487 utility -0.0408357 winrate 0.480018 scoreMean -0.611848 scoreStdev 24.7058 scoreLead -0.611848 scoreSelfplay -0.515178 prior 0.221121 lcb 0.477221 utilityLcb -0.0486664 order 0 pv E4 E3 F3 D3 F4 P4 P3 O3 Q3 O4 K3 Q6 S6 E16 E17 info move P16 visits 470 utility -0.0414945 winrate 0.479712 scoreMean -0.63075 scoreStdev 24.7179 scoreLead -0.63075 scoreSelfplay -0.5221 prior 0.220566 lcb 0.47657 utilityLcb -0.0502929 order 1 pv P16 P17 O17 Q17 O16 E17 H17 D15 C15 D14 C13 D13 C12 D12 info move E16 visits 143 utility -0.0534071 winrate 0.474509 scoreMean -0.729858 scoreStdev 24.7991 scoreLead -0.729858 scoreSelfplay -0.735747 prior 0.104652 lcb 0.470674 utilityLcb -0.0641425 order 2 pv E16 P4 P3 O3 Q3 O4 E3 H3 D5 C5`
          * `info` - Indicates the start of information for a new possible move
          * `move` - The move being analyzed.
          * `visits` - The number of visits invested into the move so far.
          * `winrate` - The winrate of the move so far, as a float in [0,1].
          * `scoreMean` - Same as scoreLead.
 "Mean" is a slight misnomer, but this field exists to preserve compatibility with existing tools.
          * `scoreStdev` - The predicted standard deviation of the final score of the game after this move, in points.
-(NOTE: due to the mechanics of MCTS, this value will be significantly biased high currently, although it can still be informative as *relative* indicator).
+(NOTE: due to the mechanics of MCTS, this value will be **significantly biased high** currently, although it can still be informative as *relative* indicator).
          * `scoreLead` - The predicted average number of points that the current side is leading by (with this many points fewer, it would be an even game).
          * `scoreSelfplay` - The predicted average value of the final score of the game after this move during selfplay, in points.
-(Note: users should usually prefer scoreLead, since scoreSelfplay may be biased by the fact that KataGo isn't perfectly score-maximizing).
+(NOTE: users should usually prefer scoreLead, since scoreSelfplay may be biased by the fact that KataGo isn't perfectly score-maximizing).
          * `prior` - The policy prior of the move, as a float in [0,1].
          * `utility` - The utility of the move, combining both winrate and score, as a float in [-C,C] where C is the maximum possible utility.
          * `lcb` - The [LCB](https://github.com/leela-zero/leela-zero/issues/2282) of the move's winrate, as a float in [0,1].